mosip/documentation/docs/Secure-Biometric-Interface-Specification.md

       "type": "Type of the biometric data",
       "count":  "Finger/Iris count, in case of face max is set to 1", "bioSubType": ["Array of subtypes"],
-      "requestedScore": "Expected quality score that should match to complete a successful capture", "serialNo": "Physical Serial Number of the device", "deviceSubId": "Specific Device Sub Id",
+      "requestedScore": "Expected quality score that should match to complete a successful capture.
+This value will be scaled from 0 - 100 for NFIQ v1.0.
+The logic for scaling is mentioned below.", "serialNo": "Physical Serial Number of the device", "deviceSubId": "Specific Device Sub Id",
       "previousHash": "Hash of the previous block"